 Remember that 99% of your team will never hear about the “popularity contest” unless you give away your influence and promote the contest.

-• The “Outsider Pro” Distraction: Stealing your influence to build their list.
+• The “Outsider Expert” Distraction: Borrowing your influence to build their list.

 When someone outside your company asks to speak to your team at an event, on a conference call, a webinar, a Skype call or Google hangout, one question to as ask yourself is, “Why does this person want access to my team?”

-In most cases they want you to exchange years of your hard-earned influence with your team for a sprinkle of their magical “pro” fairy dust.
-Keep in mind, just because someone has “Pro” or “Guru” status, doesn’t mean they have character.
+In many cases they want you to exchange years of your hard-earned influence with your team for a sprinkle of their magical “expert” fairy dust.
+Keep in mind, just because someone has “Expert” or “Guru” status, doesn’t mean they have character.
 And it doesn’t mean what they teach will actually work for your team.

-An even greater danger lies in the “self-proclaimed” gurus or pros who teach what they themselves have never actually accomplished.
-Some aren’t even actively involved with a Network Marketing business.
-Some quit Network Marketing themselves but want to tell you and your team that Network Marketing is the way to go.
+An even greater danger lies in the “self-proclaimed” gurus or experts who teach what they themselves have never actually accomplished.
+Some may not be actively involved with a Network Marketing business.
+Some may have quit Network Marketing themselves but want to tell you and your team that Network Marketing is the way to go.

 Think about it this way: If you had built a long-term and stable network marketing business, why would you quit on your leaders, abandon your team, turn your back on your company and leave the amazing passive income you’ve created?
-You wouldn’t.
+You probably wouldn’t.

-So if you did quit network marketing to become a self-proclaimed guru or pro, you probably did so because you were never able to truly build a stable, sustainable and long-term Network Marketing business.
-And by default, odds are what you teach will also not create a long-term Network Marketing business.
-So why would someone who has never built a sustainable Network Marketing business want access to your team?
+So if you did quit network marketing to become a self-proclaimed guru or expert, you may have done so because you were not able to truly build a stable, sustainable and long-term Network Marketing business.
+And by default, odds are what you teach may also not create a long-term Network Marketing business.
+So why would someone who hasn’t built a sustainable Network Marketing business want access to your team?

 In many cases they want to borrow your influence to get access to your team.